One of the fundamental differences between traditional waterfall delivery and agile delivery is planning.

-The common practice is to use velocity to determine capacity.
+The most common practice in planning is to use velocity to determine capacity using Story Points.

-Velocity changes over time, so ensure you don’t use:
+Velocity changes over time, so avoid relying on:

-Be aware that planning out an entire quarter introduces significant uncertainty, even if just from the perspective of natural variability.
-The futher our the team forecasts their load versus capacity the mor elikely their estimations will be inaccurate.
+Be aware that planning out every Sprint for an entire quarter introduces significant uncertainty, even if just from the perspective of natural variability.
+The futher our the team forecasts their load versus capacity the more likely their estimations will be inaccurate.